Chapter 13 Bankruptcy Attorney in Kansas City

 - You have an underwater second mortgage on your home

-In addition to these criteria, Chapter 13 is also beneficial for those looking to handle debts that Chapter 7 does not discharge, such as certain back taxes or child support arrears.
-The structured repayment plan allows for these obligations to be met over time while maintaining essential properties.
+Chapter 13 is also a practical solution for debts that Chapter 7 can’t discharge, such as certain back taxes and child support arrears.
+The structured repayment plan lets you meet those obligations over time while holding onto essential property.

 Related Pages